 - EBU newsletter, currently issued every two months in English, French, German and Spanish.

-- An awareness-raising video entitled “The Roads Leading to the Top: a video on blind and partially sighted women's leadership” is being produced.
+- An awareness-raising video entitled “The Roads Leading to the Top: a video on blind and partially sighted women's leadership” was produced.

 - The EBU publication “The UNCRPD - A new look at our human rights” will be translated into 3 languages and national information sessions will be held to inform visually impaired citizens of their fundamental rights as enshrined in their national legislation and deriving from the UNCRPD.